GuangLun2000/GuangLun2000.github.io/index.md

 Here is **Hanlin Cai** [(Lance, 蔡汉霖)](https://www.eng.cam.ac.uk/profiles/hc663).<br>

 I am a first-year PhD student in the [Internet of Everything Group](https://oba.eco/people/) at the University of Cambridge, where I am fortunate to be supervised by [Prof. Ozgur Akan](https://oba.eco/), and advised by [Prof. Jon Crowcroft](https://www.cst.cam.ac.uk/people/jac22) and [Dr. Kai Li](https://sites.google.com/site/lukasunsw/Home).
-My research is supported by the Cambridge Trust and CSC Scholarships.
+My research is supported by the Cambridge Trust Scholarship and China CSC Scholarship.
 Previously, I had the privilege of conducting summer research with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) in the [Artificial Intelligence Group](https://www.cl.cam.ac.uk/research/ai/).

 Prior to joining Cambridge, I worked on wireless networks and cybersecurity under the guidance of [Prof. Zhezhuang Xu](https://scholar.google.com.hk/citations?user=iZ7LQRkAAAAJ&hl=zh-CN) and [Dr. Meng Yuan](https://myuan27.github.io/).
 Additionally, I was honored to be selected as an outstanding undergraduate scholar at leading AI conferences, including AAAI 2024 and SIGKDD 2024.